MaxOhn/PP-Generator/Readme.md

 - The file `/util/secrets.java` which contains variables such as discord token, osu api key, twitch client id, file paths, ... is naturally ommitted for this repository.
 Instead, there is a file `/util/secretsButPublic.java` that demonstrates which variables are required so you have to add them yourself.

-- The variable `WITH_DB` in `secrets.java` should stay false until you've setup your own database containing discord-osu links, beatmap info, tracked twitch streams, ...
+- The variable `WITH_DB` in `secrets.java` should stay false until you've setup your own database containing discord-osu links, beatmap info, tracked streams, ...

 - Calculating the [performance points](https://osu.ppy.sh/help/wiki/Performance_Points) of a map/play is done via slight modification (to get outputs that are easier to parse) of [osu-tools](https://github.com/ppy/osu-tools)' command line function which is included in the resources directory.
 Unfortunately, this tool currently does not provide CtB pp calculation, and also its mania calculation is slightly off.